 As parents, we don’t leave items around the house that are unsafe for kids, right?
 Well that same rule of thumb should apply to your pets.
 Many common items that are sometimes overlooked in homes have proven to be a problem if ingested by your pet.

-Take a look at this list of the top eight household dangers to pets and be sure to keep these items well out of paws’ reach.
+Take a look at this list of the top eight household dangers to pets and be sure to keep these items well out of paws’ reach to protect your pets.

 Like most humans, pets find chocolate hard to resist.
 Dogs are much more likely to find and eat chocolate, but cats are just as sensitive to the toxins in chocolate and some cats will eat it if they find it.